- Broadlands Hall

 - W www.broadlands-hall.co.uk/

-- A special independent school for boys and girls aged from 11 to 20.
+- A special independent school for boys aged from 9 to 20.
 Type of SEN provision: ASD - Autistic Spectrum Disorder; MLD - Moderate Learning Difficulty; SLD - Severe Learning Difficulty.

 - Boarding: Yes